Aaron Hamill

-Hamill currently serves as the backline assistant coach of Carlton.

 Early life

 Having played rugby league, rugby union and basketball as a junior, Hamill first played Australian rules football in the Australian Capital Territory for the Tuggeranong Football Club.
 He attended Fadden Primary School, Marist College, Melrose High School and Phillip College (now Canberra College).
 He went to Melrose High School with Essendon and Richmond player Justin Blumfield.

 Playing career

 Carlton

 Hamill was recruited late in the 1994 AFL draft, with the 79th overall pick.
 Making his senior debut in 1996 with the Carlton Blues, Hamill was a favourite among supporters for his strong marking and goalkicking.
 He was a key part of the Blues 1997 pre-season premiership side and was also part of Carlton's runner up team in 1999.
 He played with Carlton from 1996 to 2000 with 92 games and 114 goals.
 At the end of the 2000 season, he was traded to St Kilda, after having an argument with Carlton president John Elliott.